Mixed inhibition: Biological examples

 A kallikrein is a type of serine protease, which cleaves peptide bonds after certain amino acids in a protein.
 These 15 kallikreins, KLK1 to KLK15, are found in human tissues.
 The ability for this molecule to cleave proteins results in the effective activation of cell surface receptors, making them crucial elements of many biological signal transduction pathways, and its amplification through cascades.
 This family of serine proteases is often a biomarker to diseases, and therefore, have become a target for inhibition.
 Inhibition of these kallikreins results in possible therapy for diseases such as metastatic cancer or Alzheimer's disease.
 Fukugetin, or (+)-morelloflavone, is a type of plant biflavonoid isolated from Garcinia brasiliensis.
 After isolating fukugetin, it was placed with KLK1, KLK2, KLK3, KLK4, KLK5, KLK6, and KLK7 in varying concentrations.
 This allowed for the analysis of enzyme kinetics through derivation of parameters Km and Vmax.
 Through the model of Michaelis-Menten kinetics, the Eadie-Hofstee diagram was plotted.
 It confirmed that fukugetin acts as a mixed inhibitor by exhibiting varying but present affinities for the enzyme alone and the enzyme-substrate complex.
 Analyzing through kinetics, fukugetin decreased the Vmax while it increased the Km for these KLKs.
-Typically, in competitive inhibition, Vmax remains the same while Km increases, and in non-competitive inhibition, Vmax decreases while Km remains the same.
+Typically, in competitive inhibition, Vmax remains the same while Km increases, and in uncompetitive inhibition, Vmax decreases while Km remains the same.
 The change in both of these variables is another finding consistent with the effects of a mixed inhibitor.